 About us:

 We're an all-volunteer reenacting group incorporated by the consent of our membership.
-Most of our members live in Maryland, Pennsylvania, Virginia and West Virginia.
+Most of our members live in Maryland, Pennsylvania, Virginia, and West Virginia.
 We encompass a wide variety of civilian and military professions.
-We're united by our interest in history, particularly U.S. Civil War history, and our great respect for the horse's historic role in warfare.
+We're united by our interest in U.S. Cavalry history and our great respect for the horse's historic role in warfare.
 We welcome both experienced reenactors and newcomers interested in our hobby.

 Below is some basic information about our unit, followed by a brief overview of how to join.